 For the dedicated strength trainer, clothes matter.
 For the person who is less dedicated, it may matter even more.
 Baggy shirts cover up Beiber-like arm development and sweats camouflage your string of forgotten leg days.
 But a neck like a stack of dimes?
 Forget about it.
-Unless you’re living in the polar vortex with a Batman-like wardrobe of thick turtlenecks, there is no running, no hiding–your neck exposed.
+Unless you’re living in the polar vortex with a wardrobe of thick turtlenecks, there is no running, no hiding–your neck is exposed.

 A well-developed neck is synonymous with power and commands respect.
 Yet, very few ever take the time out to address the neck with specific training.
 By understanding a bit more about the functions of the neck and how it pertains to the rest of your training goals, you can put yourself in a better position to improve these important muscles.
-Flexion, lateral flexion, extension and rotation, folks–these should make it into your weekly training routine.
-So go ahead and gather ye turtlenecks where ye may – it’s time to toss them into the giveaway box.
+Flexion, lateral flexion, extension, and rotation, folks–these should make it into your weekly training routine.
+So go ahead and gather your turtlenecks and toss them into a donation box.

 The neck is an exception.

-The average-but-serious strength trainer has a more developed neck than the run-of-the-mill public pencil neck but to truly maximize neck strength and size – as with most muscles you want to bring up – you have to directly train the neck.
+The average-but-serious strength trainer has a more developed neck than the run-of-the-mill public pencil neck, but to truly maximize neck strength and size, you have to directly train the neck.

-The resistance training group that did not train neck extensions did not increase neck strength.
+The resistance-training group that did not train neck extensions did not increase neck strength.
 On the other hand, the subjects that performed neck extension work increased neck extension strength by a whopping 34 percent over the 12-week study.
-The group that performed neck worked increased the cross sectional area of neck musculature by 13 percent compared to no increase for subjects that did not directly work the neck.
+The group that performed neck work increased the cross sectional area of neck musculature by 13 percent, compared to no increase for subjects that did not directly work the neck.

 Bottom line, if you want a big, strong neck – surprise! – you have to train your neck!